nandita-rajesh/amfoss-tasks/task-06/Documentation.md

 ## Implementation Details

-Client-Side Routing
+#### 1.Client-Side Routing
-      Vue Router is used to manage client-side navigation:
+   - Vue Router is used to manage client-side navigation:
-        Routes are defined in the router/index.js file.
+        - Routes are defined in the router/index.js file.
 Each route corresponds to a specific view (e.g., TopStories, NewStories, ItemView).
-        Routes like /top, /new, /show, /ask, and /job are mapped to components that fetch and display the relevant stories.
+        - Routes like /top, /new, /show, /ask, and /job are mapped to components that fetch and display the relevant stories.

- Data Fetching
+ #### 2.Data Fetching
-      The application fetches data from the HackerNews API using HTTP requests.
+   - The application fetches data from the HackerNews API using HTTP requests.
 The data includes:
-        Lists of stories (Top, New, Show, Ask, Jobs).
+        - Lists of stories (Top, New, Show, Ask, Jobs).
-        Individual story details.
+        - Individual story details.
-        User profiles.
+        - User profiles.
-        API requests are made using the fetch function defined in api/index.js.
+        - API requests are made using the fetch function defined in api/index.js.
 This function uses the axios library to make GET requests to the HackerNews API.

- State Management with Vuex
+ #### 3.State Management with Vuex
-        The state is defined in the store/index.js file.
+ - The state is defined in the store/index.js file.
-        It holds the state of stories, users, and items fetched from the HackerNews API.
+ - It holds the state of stories, users, and items fetched from the HackerNews API.
-        Actions like FETCH_LIST_DATA, FETCH_USER, and FETCH_ITEM are defined to asynchronously fetch data from the API and commit mutations to update the state.
+ - Actions like FETCH_LIST_DATA, FETCH_USER, and FETCH_ITEM are defined to asynchronously fetch data from the API and commit mutations to update the state.
-        Mutations like SET_ACTIVE_TYPE, SET_LIST, and SET_USER are used to directly modify the state in a reactive way.
+ - Mutations like SET_ACTIVE_TYPE, SET_LIST, and SET_USER are used to directly modify the state in a reactive way.